Promoting Participation in Discussions

 Role Play

-• To encourage lively debate on an important issue, divide the class into groups and have one group take the pro side and the other the con side (devil’s advocate).
+• To encourage lively debate on an important issue, divide the class into groups and have one group take the pro side and the other the con side.
 Such conflict-intensive debates foster continued student reading of the positions of others.

 Apprenticeship

-• Have students listen to online conferences, seminars, and institutes in the field.
+• Have students listen to online conferences and seminars in the field.
 Before the event, provide students with guide sheets or learning scaffolds.
 Have students reflect on the experience (Bonk & Zhang, 2008).

 Stakeholder Roles